To contact me, please email lisa[at]thevietvegan.com

 Why are you so long-winded about things unrelated to food?

 I use this blog sort of like a diary.
 Without having met me, you might think that I share a lot of my life online.
 Well, actually in real life, I’m the same.
 I overshare.
 I have no poker face and essentially no filter.
 I also have social anxiety that clashes with my outgoing personality so all my feelings need to come out somewhere, so they come out here.
 If you don’t want to read it?
 Fine.
 Scroll down.
 But don’t make a habit of it, sometimes I actually do talk about the recipe, and some of those details are relevant to the success of the recipe.

 Who the heck are Chris and Burrito Boy/Eddie?

 Since the beginning of this blog, you’ll see mentions and anecdotes of my former partner, Chris.
 We’ve since parted ways, but I’ve since started dating Eddie.
 He was initially introduced on my blog as Burrito Boy.
 For the record, he’s told me he’s perfectly fine with me writing about him so long as they’re positive (which they always are).
 In fact, he kind of gets a kick out of it.

-For those wondering, Burrito Boy is an omnivore a vegetarian (as of Jan 2017) whose favourite food is burritos (I know, so out of left field.)
+For those wondering, Burrito Boy is an omnivore a vegetarian (as of Jan 2017) a vegan (as of Jan 2019), whose favourite food is burritos (I know, so out of left field.)
 His moniker derives from our first date, as well as the fact that he loves burritos.
 Before me, he had never met a vegan (I don’t think he had any vegetarian friends either), so since we’ve been together he’s become accustomed to having tofu, seitan, and soy milk on the regular.
-He’s not a fan of broccoli or mushrooms, but he’ll pretty much eat anything I make so he’s vegan when he’s around me.
+We got married in June 2019 and we are both now residing in Hamilton, Ontario :)